Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 # Prepare your development environment

-This document describes how to prepare your development environment to use the *Microsoft Azure IoT device SDK for C#*.
+This document describes how to prepare your development environment to build and use the Microsoft Azure IoT device SDK using C# programming language

 - [Visual Studio](#vs)
 - [Azure SDK for .NET](#azuresdk)